LazyVinh/convex-polygon-intersection/README.md

-# python_convex_polygon_intersection
+# Convex polygon intersection
-A simple algorithm for intersecting two convex polygons in 2D
+A simple algorithm for intersecting two convex polygons in 2D implemented in Python